Ruben Brandt, Collector

-Ruben Brandt, Collector (Ruben Brandt, a gyűjtő) is a 2018 Hungarian animated crime thriller film directed by Milorad Krstić.
+Ruben Brandt, Collector (Ruben Brandt, a gyűjtő) is a 2018 English-language Hungarian animated crime thriller film directed by Milorad Krstić.
 It is the first feature film of the Slovenian-born director, who previously won a Silver Bear for Best Short Film at the Berlin International Film Festival in 1995.
 The film tells the story of a psychotherapist who enlists creative thieves to steal the paintings that are haunting his dreams.